Frederick William Conway

-Although Conway was a supporter of Catholic Emancipation, being a member of the Catholic Association. he incurred the wrath of Daniel O'Connell who nicknamed him "Castle Conway" in reference to a rumoured pension he received from the British Administration in Ireland based in Dublin Castle.
-He served as a witness in "Indictment for a Conspiracy, in the Case of the Queen" in 1844.
+Although Conway was a supporter of Catholic Emancipation and a member of the Catholic Association. he was believed by Daniel O'Connell to have joined the Association as a mole.
+O'Connell accordingly nicknamed him "Castle Conway" in reference to a rumoured pension he received from the British civil service based in Dublin Castle.
+He served as a prosecution witness against O'Connell in "Indictment for a Conspiracy, in the Case of the Queen" in 1844.

 He amassed a library of books, manuscripts and incunabula, the sale of which went on for twenty-five days after his death in Dublin, aged seventy-one (many of the books went to the library of Trinity College, Dublin (TCD) and other libraries in Ireland).
 He collected from a wide variety of topics, largely theology from the Thirteenth to Fifteenth centuries.